EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 To convert a notebook to a notebook *without outputs*, use `jupytext --to notebook notebook.py `.

-## Version control using pre-commit and Jupytext
+## Combining Jupytext with pre-commit

 Okay, so Jupytext handles the two-way synchronization between scripts and outputs, which is an improvement compared to Jupyter's native `nbconvert` command.
 The basic idea is still that when you want notebook code reviewed, collaborators can instead read and comment on the paired script.